embodied-computation-group/systole/source/index.rst

 Interfacing with PsychoPy
 -------------------------

-2 methods are available to record PPG signal:
+The ``Oximeter`` class can be used together with a stimuli presentation software to record cardiac activity during psychological experiments.

-* The `read()` method
+* The ``read()`` method

-Will continuously record for a certain amount of time (specified by the `duration` parameter, in seconds).
-This is the easiest and most robust method, but it is not possible to run instructions in the meantime (serial mode).
+| will record for a predefined amount of time (specified by the
+| ``duration`` parameter, in seconds).
+This is the easiest and most robust method,
+| but it does not allow to execute other instructions in the meantime (serial
+| mode).

 .. code-block:: python